-A sales compensation plan is a crucial part of your company’s go-to-market strategy.
+A sales compensation plan is a crucial part of your startup’s go-to-market strategy.

 I’ve worked in sales for B2B software companies for the past 15 years.
 At a few of these organizations, the comp plan was so motivating and exciting that it kept me driven throughout each month, each quarter and each year.